roohaani786/mosicplayer/README.md

-# flutter_app
+# mosic_player

-A new Flutter application.
+A music player which follows your different moods altogether.

 ## Getting Started